CTSecUK/Syskron-Security-CTF-2020/Write-ups/Leak audit.md

 +------------+-----------------+
 1 row in set (0.001 sec)
 ```
 The final piece of information we need to look for is "**passwords protected with bcrypt**".

-I happen to know that BCrypt passwords start with $2a$ or $2b$ but if you didint know this information a quickj check google can reveal this information;
+I happen to know that BCrypt passwords start with $2a$ or $2b$ but if you didn't know this then a quick check on google will easily reveal this information;

 [https://en.wikipedia.org/wiki/Bcrypt](https://en.wikipedia.org/wiki/Bcrypt)

 ```sql